Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Request-a-new-connector.md

     In most cases, you must start with the lowest environment and use the promotion feature for higher environments.

 3. Enter a name for the connector based on your organization's naming conventions.
-Ensure that the name is at least 5 characters long to comply with Klaw's minimum requirements.
+Ensure the name is at least five characters long to comply with Klaw's minimum requirements.
 4. Add the connector configuration in valid JSON format in the configuration field.